 THE MINISTER OF CULTURE AND NATIONAL HERITAGE AWARD goes to Marta Szamani Yacoub for the play "Has Anyone Seen Hedwig Klein?"

-THE PRIZE OF THE CITY OF WARSAW PRESIDENT was awarded to Iddo Natanyahu for the play "Don Samuel Abravanel"
+THE PRIZE OF THE CITY OF WARSAW PRESIDENT was awarded to Iddo Natanyahu (Israel) for the play "Don Samuel Abravanel"

 AWARD FOR POLISH ART AWARDED BY TVP KULTURA - for Ewa Sułek for "Jakob's Paddle"

 WARSAW GHETTO MUSEUM AWARD - for Jarosław Wójcik for the play "A Room with a View"